themancalledzac/edens.zac/README.md

             - getImagesByTag
     - Database Build
         - AWS DynamoDB
-- Milestone 5:
+- ### _**Milestone** 5_:
     - Frontend:
         - Move our logic from using static images to utilizing our Server DB connection.
         - Right now let's just utilize the logic we are already doing here but with our server.
             - aka, getSection, or getLayout, or getActivity, or something like that.
-- Milestone 6:
+- ### **_Milestone 6:_**
     - Auth0 logic added
     - New page, which requires an AUTH0 login
         - Dev Page ( last, once photos are accessible from DB )
-- Milestone 7:
+- ### **_Milestone 7:_**
     - Dev Page Logic
     - We want an Upload ability, and an Edit ability
     - Upload will require a certain number of data-points from an Image
     - We will select an image from local Storage, which will need to:
-    - Read EXIF metadata from image, and add it the page, helping fill out our required 'Image Data' portion
+    - Read `EXIF` metadata from image, and add it the page, helping fill out our required 'Image Data' portion
     - This is important because when uploading a new image, we need to make sure certain data exists, as stated above.
     -

+## Thoughts

+- Star Rating
+    - What we could do with this have a more specified order, showing, or hiding altogether, based on star rating.
+    - If 10 images are in a grouping, but only 5 can be shown at a time, we would choose the highest rated images first, and then progress in whatever other order we'd want.
+    - Guest, or not logged in users would be presented the base page, where only top rated images are visible.
+    - As such, We could also have ALL images available only when LOGGED IN ( AUTH0 ), otherwise the only images that load are the top-rated.
+        - Could also have a `LoggedInOnly` [STATE] that would render a toggle to `SHOW_ALL`, or something like that.